 Faithfully Being With Others

 Our participation in our social way of life is, generally and very significantly, Accepted By Us even when it is seemingly and largely Forced Upon Us.
 It is as if we have Taken An Oath to our fellows that we will Live Together in the mutually acceptable way.
-And often we explicitly take Oaths that we will Do Our Part in relation to others Faithfully.
+Often we explicitly take Oaths that we will Do Our Part in relation to others Faithfully.

 (Above we have various oaths being taken by people in various situations.
 Starting at top left, a doctor swears to serve their patients, immigrants an allegiance to their new country, citizens joining the military of their country, people swearing to tell the truth at a hearing or in court, in marriage an oath to be faithful to each other, a President swearing to serve the people of his country and uphold their Constitution. — photos from the public domain)